nullserve/faaskit/packages/core/README.md

 ## Building New Middleware

 While `compose` is a strong function for assembling middleware, the value it provides is as a starting point as a framework for your own unique requirements.
-The only requirement of a middleware is that it accept a `Handler` as its only argument and return a `Handler`, which means that as long as you follow this rule, you can easily create custom, composable middleware, or assemble middleware out of well known patterns provided by `serverless-compose` via its convenience functions.
+The only requirement of a middleware is that it accept a `Handler` as its only argument and return a `Handler`, which means that as long as you follow this rule, you can easily create custom, composable middleware, or assemble middleware out of well known patterns provided by `@faaskit/core` via its convenience functions.

 Below is an example for creating your own side effect middleware: